-Wilentz has a long history of success helping injured workers to obtain medical treatment, recover lost wages, and related employment benefits.
+Wilentz, Goldman & Spitzer, P.A. has a long history of helping injured workers obtain medical treatment, recover lost wages, and related employment benefits.
 We represent injured workers in workers' compensation litigation before the New Jersey Division of Workers' Compensation.
-If you have been injured on the job or you have suffered the loss of a spouse due to a work place accident or exposure, you may be entitled to benefits.
+If you have been injured on the job or you have suffered the loss of a spouse due to a workplace accident or exposure, you may be entitled to benefits.
 Contact us for a free consultation.
-Nosotros hablamos español.
+Nosotros hablamos Español.

 Construction and Worksite Accidents

 We strongly believe in safe working environments for our clients.
 The safety provisions enacted by the Federal Government are often ignored by companies, causing serious on-the-job accidents, and even death.
 We have a long record of success prosecuting construction and worksite accident cases.

 Workers who have been injured at work generally may file a workers' compensation claim in order to recover their damages.
 The claim, however, often fails to adequately compensate the worker for all of the losses, including pain and suffering, future lost wages, future advancement potential, and future loss of enjoyment.
 If you have been injured on the job, you may also be entitled to recover damages from a "third party," such as a negligent manufacturer, negligent general contractor, negligent supplier, or negligent property owner.

 There are many different facets involved in the construction of a building, which necessarily creates the need for the involvement of many different people and products.
 Owners, architects, general contractors, subcontractors, suppliers, and manufacturers all have a degree of responsibility in providing a safe work environment.
 When a construction site accident occurs, these individuals and entities can be held responsible for inadequate safety provisions.
 The general contractor and all subcontractors are required to provide a reasonably safe workplace, warn of hazards, coordinate job safety, and supervise compliance with safety specifications.